Compliance (psychology): Number

-Researches have found that compliance increases as the number of people in the group increases; however, once the group reaches 4 or 5 people, compliance is less likely to occur.
-After this point, each additional person has less of an influencing effect.
-However, adding more members to a small group (e.g., 3 to 4 people) has a greater effect than adding more members to a larger group (e.g., 53 to 54 people) (Aronson).
+Number refers to the amount of individuals in the group.
+Number pertains to the sources and the targets involving social influence.
+Research has found that compliance increases as the number of people in the group increases.
+However, once the group gets larger, containing 4 or 5 people, compliance is less likely to occur.
+After this point, each additional person has less of an influence.
+However, adding more members to a small group of about 3 people has a greater effect on influence (Aronson).

 Similarity

 Although this variable is not included in Latané's theory, Burger et al. (2004) conducted studies that examined the effect of similarity and compliance to a request.
 Note that the shared characteristic (e.g., birthday, first name) had to be perceived as incidental.
 The findings demonstrated that people were more likely to comply with the requester when they believed the feature they shared was unplanned and rare.

 Displayed by the SIFT-3M model

 A theoretical approach uncommon in major psychology literature is David Straker's, SIFT-3M model.
 It was created to discuss mental functioning in relation to psychological decisions (e.g., compliance).
 Straker proposes that by gaining a greater understanding of how people make sense of the world, how they think and how they decide to act, people can develop the basic tools needed to change others' minds by gaining compliance.
 In inducing compliance, requestors must understand the 9 stages or levels:

 In using this model to understand and change the minds of others, Straker reminds requestors that they must talk to the other individual's internal map (thoughts and beliefs) and familiarize themselves with their inner systems.